All Episodes

 He believed in American exceptionalism.

-He believed in all these things that liberals used to in their own way believe in.
+He believed in all these things that liberals used to, in their own way, believe in.

-He's a fervent anti-communist.
+Oh, he's a fervent anti-communist, fervent anti-communist.

 The biggest threat was not the Soviet Union.

-The biggest threat was not state-sponsored communism wherever it was in the world.
+The biggest threat was not state-sponsored communism, wherever it was in the world.

-It was the Republican part.
+It was the Republican Party.

 It's amazing how things don't change.

-And it was the Democrat Party was worried he would not win reelection.
+He was in deep trouble, and it was the Democrat Party was worried he would not win re-election.

 And the whole construction of Camelot did not begin until after his death, and it was Jackie who did it.